SalomePlatform/adao/doc/en/ref_algorithm_UnscentedKalmanFilter.rst

 The following are a few practical suggestions for the effective use of these
 algorithms:

-- The recommended variant of this algorithm is the "S3F" even if the canonical "UKF" algorithm remains by default the more robust one.
+- The recommended variant of this algorithm is the "S3F", even if the canonical "UKF" algorithm remains by default the more robust one.
-- When there are no defined bounds, the constraint-aware versions of the algorithms are identical to the unconstrained versions.
+- When there are no defined bounds, the constraint-aware versions of the algorithms ("CUKF" et "CS3F") are identical to the unconstrained versions ("UKF" et "S3F").
 This is not the case if constraints are defined, even if the bounds are very wide.
 - An essential difference between the algorithms is the number of sampling "sigma" points used, depending on the :math:`n` dimension of the state space.
   The canonical "UKF" algorithm uses :math:`2n+1`, the "S3F" algorithm uses